-In Switzerland, the Minder ordinance requires that executive contract length and notice periods do not exceed one year.
-The ordinance also prohibits anticipated remuneration and severance payments.
+In Switzerland, the Code of Obligations requires that executive contract length and notice periods do not exceed one year.
+The law also prohibits anticipated remuneration and severance payments.
 Signing bonuses and replacement payments are authorised if they are covered by the reserve foreseen in the articles of association for the remuneration of new members of the executive board or if they are approved by the general meeting.
-Noncompete clauses are also allowed and must be mentioned in the articles of association.
+Non-compete clauses are also allowed and must be mentioned in the articles of association.